aervnu/aervnu/README.md

 - 📸 I've also taken up photography as well, and I main landscape plus macro.
 My gear includes a Sony α6000 @ Tamron 17-70 f/2.8 and FE 50 f/2.8 MACRO with a Canon EOS 750D @ kit and Tamron 17-50 f/2.8.

 - 🌐 You might be interested in the computer browsers I use.
 No offense, but only Google Chrome and Microsoft Edge provide sufficient security.
 Not a Google or Microsoft fanboy or anything, but browsers like Brave literally redirects you to their crypto BS, Vivaldi just being a reskinned version of Chrome, and Firefox with their HORRIBLE sandboxing-container tabs are kinda worthless, at least until version 95-we'll wait and see.
 Edge has proper sandboxing and nice security mitigations and if you're not fine with any website breaking then there's the whitelist for you.

-Again this isn't me fanboying any companies.
-These are simply facts I collected.
-I don't talk customizability with people that can't be bothered to waste a few mouseclicks shutting off unnecessary features.
+(Again this isn't me fanboying any companies.
+These are simply facts I collected.)

 ### How to reach me